New Etsy Shop Coming Soon

 Hydrangea In Graphite

-I am currently working on this Hydrangea stem with flowers and leaves.
+I am forever working on this extremely detailed Hydrangea in graphite.
 It is a gift for my wonderful Mom who loves the blue Hydrangeas.
-I will wait until I am more proficient in watercolor before attempting this beautiful subject in color!

 This is a stunning celebration of the Hydrangea macrophylla which grows to amazing heights here in the Pacific Northwest!